-Maps showing the extent and magnitude of Hurricane Rita’s surge, as well as information on advisory flood hazard data, were created for the Louisiana parishes that were most severely impacted by coastal flooding.
+Maps showing the extent and magnitude of Hurricane Rita’s surge, as well as information on advisory flood data, were created for areas in southern Louisiana parishes that were most severely impacted by coastal flooding.
 These maps, referred to as “Rita Recovery Maps,” show high water marks surveyed after the storm, an inundation limit developed from these surveyed points and FEMA’s Advisory Base Flood Elevations (ABFEs).
 To access the Rita Recovery Maps for each Louisiana parish included in this project, click on the links or map below.

 - Calcasieu Parish